WSU-Capstone-2017/GOMC-Website/README.md

 There are a couple of terms that will appear in our commit history and comments that readers should be made aware of:
 - cwfh checking in to work from home
 - cwfr checking in to work from remote
+- x% percentages are used based off of the developer's estimation of being done with a component of a feature.
+Used to gauge velocity and/or provide assistance

 > This is version 2.2